waldrain/waldrain.github.io/pv.md

 If not, then we may need to add blocking diodes before hooking up all our pairs in parallel.

 Nope, testing revealed that they are all three by-pass diodes, for the three strings of cells integrated in each panel.
-Applying a valtage across the poles of an unlighted panel sends current through it 'backwards'.
+Applying a voltage across the poles of an unlighted panel sends current through it 'backwards'.
 So, we need to add our own blocking diodes.

 I bought Master Instrument (MIC) SR5100 Schottky diodes